-Join William Everhart for an in-depth discussion in this video Multilingual issues, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Multilingual issues, part of Illustrator: Package Design.

 …Products are often sold in multiple countries,…and here in the U.S. there are many…residents for whom English is a second language,…so it's often necessary that packaging be multi-lingual.…Now this could include the product name, and main…descriptive text, or simply the directions for use and ingredients.…However, adding more text to your design can…become a real challenge and clutter up your design.…So in this video I want to discuss some of the…options you have for dealing with the challenges of multilingual packaging.…So for this particular exercise I have chosen the label as our demonstration…because, I have a very limited amount of space for all of my…descriptive text and my nutritional facts, so I just don't have a lot…of room to put a second or even third language on this label.…